Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Quick comparison Panama vs Dubai

-- Personal Taxation: Panama 0% on foreign income (territorial taxation) | Dubai 0% on all personal income
+- Personal taxation: Panama 0% on foreign income (territorial taxation).
+Dubai 0% on all personal income.

-- Corporate tax: Panama 0% on foreign-source income, 25% on local income | Dubai 9% above AED 375,000 (~€102,000), 0% in Free Zones on qualifying income
+- Corporate tax: Panama 0% on foreign-source income.
+Dubai 9% above AED 375,000 (~€102,000), 0% in Free Zones only on qualifying income.

-- Cost of obtaining residency: Panama ~5,000-8,000 USD (Italy-Panama Treaty) | Dubai 15,000-50,000 USD (visa + Free Zone company or real estate investment)
+- Cost of obtaining residency: Panama ~5,000-8,000 USD via Italy-Panama Treaty 1963.
+Dubai 15,000-25,000 USD (Free Zone company + visa) or real estate investment of AED 2 million for the Golden Visa.

-- Cost of living (single, including rent): Panama City ~1,500-2,500 USD/month | Dubai ~3,500-6,000 USD/month
+- Cost of living (single, including rent): Panama City ~1,500-2,500 USD/month.
+Dubai ~3,500-6,000 USD/month.

 Taxation Comparison: Individuals and Corporations